 What lies beneath your anger?

 When a traumatic event occurs it needs to be fully processed and dealt with, otherwise you may snap at other people, feel irritable, angry or ill at ease.
 When something frightening happens to a person what usually occurs, in a healthy situation, is that the event is fully processed and dealt with and becomes just a memory.
-We process the feeling and emotional memory together.
+We process those feelings and emotional memories together.

-When a person (child) is threatened, the self-care system can remove the memory of the event, yet unfortunately it does not remove the emotional feeling from the initial threat.
-The memory of the event is pushed into amnesia, or subconscious.
 When threatened as an adult, at times we can have an emotional connection without conscious memory of what happened to us in the initial event.
 Unfortunately what is left is the residue of the event, which is the emotional feeling of being threatened or feeling unsafe.
 When someone feels threatened, or unsafe, consciously or subconsciously the reaction is to defend the wound or the memory of the event.
-The reaction can be to become irritable, snappy and angry.
+Their reaction can be to become irritable, snappy and angry.

 When someone has no conscious recollection of a wounding event, or violation, the reaction is to use anger as a defensive tool to push people away.
 We react in this way to try to feel safe.
 Isolation or withdrawal can also be a way of trying to feel safe.

 How therapy can help